JovanMoolah/GesturetoSpeech/README.md

 Clear deletes all text in both native and translated text boxes.

 Synchronize button synchronizes text box data with Gloss Record.
-It prevent an error in which old text is pasted back into box when manually inserting/deleting.
+It prevents an error in which old text is pasted back into box when manually inserting/deleting.

 # Dataset
 The original dataset for the model can be found here: